grandbora/soundlist/README.md

 --

-You find a “[feature](http://www.troll.me/images/futurama-fry/not-sure-if-its-a-bug-or-a-feature.jpg)” ; report to us at [https://github.com/grandbora](https://github.com/grandbora).
+You found a “[feature](http://www.troll.me/images/futurama-fry/not-sure-if-its-a-bug-or-a-feature.jpg)” ; report to us at [https://github.com/grandbora](https://github.com/grandbora).

 <b>todos ;  </b>
 as said app is not tested on mobile devices,